California Golden Bears: Ice hockey

 California Ice Hockey Team is an ACHA Division II program, competing in the Pacific 8 Intercollegiate Hockey Conference.
-The team is coached by Chris Linden, who took over as head coach in 2018.
+The team is coached by Devin Cox, who took over as head coach in 2023.

 Volleyball

 The University of California department of athletics sponsors a varsity women's volleyball program without a men's equivalent program at the NCAA/varsity level; therefore, California only competes in intercollegiate men's volleyball at the club level.
 Along with the men's club volleyball program, there is also a women's club team separate from the women's varsity team.
 According to the UC Berkeley Recreational Sports page, the club men's volleyball program has won a total of six national championships.
 Occasionally, members of the club volleyball team will help the women's varsity volleyball team with practices and open scrimmages.

 Taekwondo

 The California taekwondo team has won 32 national team championships from 1976 through 2018 (includes 3 men's and one women's team titles prior to the adoption of overall scoring).